-PCI Paleo is the third community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.
+PCI Paleontology is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

-PCI Paleo is not exclusive: Articles may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies) and may even be published in conventional journals afterwards, although PCI Paleo recommendations should in the end stand on their own.
+- PCI Paleontology is not exclusive: an article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies), and may even be published in a traditional journal (although this is not the goal of PCI Paleontology).

 Jérémy Anquetin (Jurassica Museum, Porrentruy, Switzerland) [Founder and manager]

 Guillaume Billet (Muséum national d'histoire naturelle, Paris, France) [Founder and manager]

 Andrew A. Farke (Raymond M. Alf Museum of Paleontology, Claremont CA, USA)

 Franck Guy (University of Poitiers, Poitiers, France)